Understand SSDI and SSI eligibility, monthly payment amounts, medical coverage, and how to apply for Social Security Disability benefits in 2026.

 You must request each level of appeal within 60 days of receiving your denial notice (plus five additional days for mail delivery).
 Missing that window typically means starting the entire application over from scratch.
 Understanding the most common reasons disability claims are denied can help you avoid costly mistakes before they happen.

-Dealing with a Denial?
-If you are in United States and have received a denial, our detailed guide explains exactly what to do after an SSDI denial in United States — including how to navigate every level of the appeals process step by step.
+If you have received a denial, our detailed guide explains exactly what to do after an SSDI denial — including how to navigate every level of the appeals process step by step.

 Applicants who have legal representation consistently fare better at the ALJ hearing stage than those who proceed without an attorney.
 A disability lawyer can review your medical evidence, identify documentation gaps before they cause a denial, build a targeted appeals strategy, and advocate for you directly before the judge.